RalucaNicola/hike-visualization/README.md

 ### Display the hiking data and show an elevation profile

 For this step we'll use an external library called [togeojson](https://github.com/tmcw/togeojson).
-I have a Fitbit Versa and I can export the tracking data as a .tcx file.
-This is why in this repository I read the .tcx data, but you can change the code to read .gpx files.
+I have a Fitbit Versa and I can only export the tracking data as a .tcx file.
+This is why in this repository I read the data as .tcx, but you can change the code to read .gpx files.

 ```js
 import { tcx } from "@tmcw/togeojson";